-The museums are open to the public free of charge.
+The museums (both main museum and Darlington Depot) are open to the public free of charge.
 There are regular operating hours but both can be opened by request.
 Do not hesitate to contact us if you need access beyond posted hours.
 To request additional access, call 608-776-8340 at least two business days in advance of your visit.
 Contact US

 School field trips: We can customize the experience to area of study and grade level.
 The society has grant funding to cover transportation costs for schools.